This exam is a nuclear medicine procedure that uses an injection of radioactive tracer to diagnose many bone diseases.

 - If your exam is ordered with SPECT, add an additional hour to length of exam.

-- Due to the use of contrast, if you are also having a Bone Density study performed, it must be performed either before the Bone Scan or at least 10 days following the Bone Scan.
+- Due to the use of a tracer, if you are also having a Bone Density study performed, it must be performed either before the Bone Scan or at least 3 days following the Bone Scan.

 - For Macomb patients: Please note that our Nuclear Medicine equipment has a table weight limit of 500 lbs.